 Your program manager will be in touch with you directly about your acceptance.
 You should expect to receive a program handbook via email, which talks more about your program, as well as supplemental information about dealing with culture shock and our insurance program.
 We will also schedule an online pre-departure orientation to answer any lingering questions you may have.
 You can expect to receive your host family placement 1-2 weeks prior to your start date.

 All payments go towards the total program fee.
-You will be required to pay a $300 deposit when you submit your application, and then a second $300 commitment deposit will be due after acceptance.
-Both deposits are applied to the total program fee, they are not additional fees.
+You will be required to pay a $300 Application Fee when you submit your application, and then a second $300 Commitment Payment will be due after acceptance.
+Both of these fees are applied to the total program fee, they are not additional fees.